Serving Our Community

 Each Lower School class has its own service project.
 All 8th graders and Upper School students spend a Day of Caring out in the community, learning about organizations that serve the poor, the disabled, the elderly and the outcast.
 Upper School students make and serve food at the St. Vincent de Paul Soup Kitchen every week throughout the school year.
 Students help build houses through Habitat for Humanity, ring the bell for Salvation Army, and tutor students at inner city schools.

-The Jr. High Global Ambassadors have partnered with the Saruwe School in Selous, Zimbabwe.
-In addition to forming pen-pal relationships with the students in Zimbabwe, SAA-SDS students have also raised money to purchase textbooks, laptop computers, nutritional supplements, and even build a well for their friends at the Saruwe School.
-The Jr. High also participates in the Emily Fund Ultimate Frisbee tournament which raises money to support Dominican schools worldwide.
 Each year students raise tens of thousands of dollars for LeBonheur Children’s Hospital, St. Jude, Wings Cancer Foundation, and numerous other charities.
-For over 10 years the entire student body has participated in the Make-a-Wish Kids program, raising money and coordinating a special wish granting ceremony.
+For over 15 years the entire student body has participated in the Make-a-Wish Kids program, raising money and coordinating a special wish granting ceremony.
 Wishes granted over the years include a trip to Hawaii and many trips to Disney World.

 During the summer months our day campers serve the community by making sandwiches for an area soup kitchen, filling care packages for military personnel and selling lemonade to raise money for pediatric cancer research.